![]() |

 All:

-the world the morning stars sang together and the host of heaven
+fashioned the world the morning stars sang together and the

 Reading of Lessons: